|

 restaurants and even an Australian restaurant called

-Steirer Eck.
+Steirer Eck (closed in the last years).
 English breakfast is served in dozens of

 places.